Top things to know about your data at Clue:

 Can people who work at Clue see what I track?

-Only a few people have access to the tools we use to look into the database for the purpose of their defined roles.
+Only a small, select group of Clue employees have access to the tools we use to look into the database for the purpose of their defined roles.
 I, as founder, for instance, cannot have a look.
-As a precaution, we also have restricted access to the tracked cycle data.
-Care for our users is a core value of Clue—it would be so against who we are and what we believe in to look at individual users' data.
+As a precaution, we also have further restricted access to the tracked cycle data.
+Care for our users is a core value of Clue—anything that could jeopardize that would be against who we are and what we believe in.

 What about being hacked?
 What if someone steals my phone?